jesusoviedo/lus-laboris-py/src/processing/README.md

 - By default (recommended for Cloud Run), the script will use the environment's credentials (e.g., Cloud Run's default Service Account).
 - If you use the `--use-local-credentials` flag, the script will look for a service account `.json` file in a `.gcpcredentials` folder at the project root and set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable automatically.
 This is useful for local development.
+- You can override the credentials folder location with the `--gcp-credentials-dir` flag (recommended for Docker).

 #### Output Structure